Out on your feet

 The risk is greater when you do not take adequate rest between training sessions, or suddenly increase running intensity or distance.
 Therefore, you need to rest regularly, increase distance gradually, and create a proper training plan.

 A stress fracture can be one of the worst runner’s foot injuries.
 If you have one, stop running!
-See a doctor asap to immobilise the foot and arrange an X-ray or MRI scan.
+See a foot doctor as soon as possible to immobilise the foot and arrange an X-ray or MRI scan.
 It could take several weeks before you are sufficiently healed to run again.

 Look after your feet, and you’ll get a lot more out of your running.